mfohlrich/git-workshop/WorkshopTasks.md

   * `git remote add origin <your_repo>`

-3. **Make some changes** in the repository (don't commit them yet) I'm adding a change here!
+3. **Make some changes** in the repository (don't commit them yet) *I'm adding a change here!
+*Some changes made on github

 * For example, add a new line to the README file, or add a new text file